rodrimati1992/abi_stable_crates/readme.md

 - [`DynTrait`]:
-An ffi-safe multi-trait object for a selection of traits, which can also be unerased back into the concrete type.
+An ffi-safe multi-trait object for a selection of traits, which can also be downcast back into the concrete type.

 - `interface crates`(defined in the Architecture section below).